Genez-io/genezio-documentation/docs/getting-started/use-a-template.md

 ## 5. Next steps

 Congratulations!
-You have successfully deployed your project.
-You can now explore more features of Genezio and build more projects.
+You have successfully deployed your first project.

-Now that you have deployed your project, you can explore more features of Genezio and build more projects.
+Now that you have deployed your starter project, you can explore more features of Genezio and continue building the project:

 - [Custom Domains](/docs/features/custom-domain-configuration/)
 - [Cron Jobs](/docs/genezio-typesafe/cron-methods/)